zigbeer/areq/README.md

 <a name="Overiew"></a>
 ## 1. Overview

 **areq** is a timeout controller for asynchronous requests with Promise defers (e.g., Q.defer()).
-It tackles the event listener regitering and timeout rejection for you.
+It tackles the event listener registering and timeout rejection for you.

 <a name="Installation"></a>